 Are you getting ready to hit the road and head out on vacation?
-If so, you are probably knee deep in to-do and packing lists to prepare!
+If so, you are probably knee-deep in to-do lists – and NOT thinking about saving energy! 🙂

 Unplug To Save

-I’m not talking about emptying the fridge and shutting down completely but there are ways you can dial things back a little.
+I’m not talking about emptying the fridge and shutting down completely but there are ways you can dial thing back a little.

-You could even get your kids to run around the house to do it for you – and give you a few minutes to focus on the packing!
+You can even get your kids to run around the house to do it for you – and give you a few minutes to focus on the packing!

 Once you know what’s plugged into your outlets you can unplug what you don’t need temporarily…or for good!